robtherich/jweb-mediapipe/README.md

 # jweb-mediapipe
-An example of loading the Hands mediapipe into Max's jweb
+Barebones example of loading the [Mediapipe](https://developers.google.com/mediapipe) Hands library in Max's **jweb** object and using it to control a horrible synth.